Protocols for Quantum Weak Coin Flipping: Technical Overview

-where $0\le x_{1}<x_{2}\dots<x_{n}\in \mathbb{R}$, $f(x)$ is a polynomial,\footnote{with some restrictions which we suppress for brevity} and the notation is as in \Eqref{MochonBracketPointGame}.
+where $0\le x_{1}<x_{2}\dots<x_{n}\in \mathbb{R}$, $f(x)$ is a polynomial,\footnote{with some restrictions which we suppress for brevity} and the notation is as in Equation~\eqref{eq:MochonBracketPointGame}.
 We refer to these as \emph{$f$-assignments} and in particular, when $f$ is a monomial, we call them \emph{monomial assignments}.
 We observe that the $f$-assignments can be expressed as a sum of monomial assignments, and we give formulas for the unitaries corresponding to these monomial assignments.
 There are four types of monomial assignments\textemdash which we call balanced or unbalanced (depending on whether the number of points with negative weights in the point game is equal to the number of points with positive weight or not) and aligned or misaligned (depending on whether the power of the polynomial $f(x)$ is even or odd).
-The formulas for their \emph{solutions} (see \Defref{solvingassignment}) and their proofs of correctness comprise most of \Secref{1by4k+2} whose central result is summarised in the following theorem. \begin{thm}[informal\footnote{We suppressed some constraints on $f$ for brevity.}] Let $t$ be an $f$-assignment (see \Defref{f_assignment-f_0_assignment-balanced-m_kmonomial}).
-Then, $t$ can be expressed as $t=\sum_{i}\alpha_{i}t_{i}'$ where $\alpha_{i}>0$ and $t_{i}'$ are monomial assignments (see \Defref{f_assignment-f_0_assignment-balanced-m_kmonomial}).
-Each $t_{i}'$ admits a solution (see \Defref{solvingassignment}) given in either \Propref{ExactSolnBalancedMonomialAligned}, \Propref{ExactSolnBalancedMonomialMisaligned}, \Propref{ExactSolnUnbalancedMonomialAligned} or \Propref{ExactSolnUnbalancedMonomialMisaligned}, depending on the form of $t'_{i}$. \end{thm}
+The formulas for their \emph{solutions} (see \cref{def:solvingassignment}) and their proofs of correctness comprise most of \cref{sec:1by4k+2} whose central result is summarised in the following theorem. \begin{theorem}[informal---we suppressed some constraints on $f$ for brevity.]
+Let $t$ be an $f$-assignment (see \cref{def:f_assignment-f_0_assignment-balanced-m_kmonomial}).
+Then, $t$ can be expressed as $t=\sum_{i}\alpha_{i}t_{i}'$ where $\alpha_{i}>0$ and $t_{i}'$ are monomial assignments (see \cref{def:f_assignment-f_0_assignment-balanced-m_kmonomial}).
+Each $t_{i}'$ admits a solution (see \cref{def:solvingassignment}) given in either \cref{prop:ExactSolnBalancedMonomialAligned}, \cref{prop:ExactSolnBalancedMonomialMisaligned}, \cref{prop:ExactSolnUnbalancedMonomialAligned} or \cref{prop:ExactSolnUnbalancedMonomialMisaligned}, depending on the form of $t'_{i}$. \end{theorem}

-In \Subsecref{1over14} we illustrate, as an example, the construction of a WCF protocol with bias $1/14$ from the corresponding point game by means of the TEF and the analytical solutions to the monomial assignments.
+In \cref{subsec:1over14} we illustrate, as an example, the construction of a WCF protocol with bias $1/14$ from the corresponding point game by means of the TEF and the analytical solutions to the monomial assignments.

-Having found these unitaries, we have effectively solved our problem, since TEF allows the conversion of point games---including the ones with arbitrarily small bias---into WCF protocols with the respective bias { as illustrated in \Figref{argument_outline} below}. {}
+Having found these unitaries, we have effectively solved our problem, since TEF allows the conversion of point games---including the ones with arbitrarily small bias---into WCF protocols with the respective bias { as illustrated in \cref{fig:argument_outline} below}.